 Premade packages of food, fresh or frozen, are convenient but also expensive.
 They can be convenient but not worth the expense.
 Most of the time you can make them cheaper yourself.

-If you’ve been reading my blog you know I love meal prepping.
-I spend a couple of hours every Sunday prepping meals for the week ahead.
-I have bought myself a few high-quality meal prep tools and use them every week to keep me from spending a ton on lunches and cheating on my diet because of hunger or having no options.
+I have bought myself a few kitchen gadgets I can use to keep me from spending a ton on lunches and cheating on my diet because of hunger or having no options.

 Follow the deals